Phone Free FAQ

 It all sounds meditatey.
 Are you meditatey?

-Not until recently.
-I’ve learnt a huge amount of helpful things from that world.
-But for many, meditation is a loaded term - maybe training the mind is better.
+But for many, meditation is a loaded term - maybe training the mind is an easier way to imagine it.

 Practice to resist the call to the phone, combined with rewarding yourself for being present, is mental training for the smartphone age.
 It’s anti-phone training, to undo the damage.
 It’s the price of having a phone.